Ventilation Can Make All The Difference!

 Any steel roofing system requiring a membrane in place of double wood strapping is tacit admission that roofing system creates condensation that would leak back into your attic without the membrane.
 There are circumstances when membrane AND double wood strapping are appropriate like with new construction and in valleys as added protection.

-With the Hy-Grade’s double wood strapping AND Hy-Grade’s dual ventilation system, with in-line shake vents AND venting at the ridge(s), your roof AND attic receive outstanding air exhaust.
-Couple these with sufficient air intake, through soffit or Moore vents, and you’re looking at 30% reduction in your energy bills.
-The double wood strapping creates Above Sheathing Ventilation (AVS) space by nailing 1×3 wood battens vertically on your shingled roof followed with 2×2 wood battens horizontally into which are nailed the Hy-Grade steel shakes.
-These create a 5-6 cm air space, the AVS.
+With Hy-Grade’s double wood strapping AND dual ventilation system, with in-line shake vents AND venting at the ridge(s), your roof AND attic receive outstanding air exhaust.
+Couple these with sufficient air intake through soffit or Moore vents, and you’re looking at 30% reduction in your energy bills.
+The double wood strapping creates Above Sheathing Ventilation (AVS) space by nailing 1×3 wood battens vertically on your shingled roof followed with 2×2 wood battens horizontally into which are nailed the Hy-Grade steel shakes, creating a 5-6 cm air space.

 In addition, at the end of each row of shakes, the shakes are cut to fit into our moldings.
 Any place where a shake is fit into a molding, it is cut back ½ an inch to allow for expansion.
 This also creates additional areas for air to enter and exit our system.

-Contact Hy-Grade Steel Roofing System For Your No Cost—No Obligation
+Contact Hy-Grade Steel Roofing System For Your Free—No Obligation Quote